bmonte11/Year-One-Project/README.md

 Just type in the movie you'd like to search for and you can click through and learn more about it!

-To get started, clone the repo from here: https://github.com/bmonte11/Year-One-Project
+To get started, clone the repo and pull it into your IDE.

 Also, make sure Postgresql is installed on your machine: https://www.postgresql.org/download/